-For organizations and businesses to provide IT services to their clients, many different moving parts need to function together effectively.
-From designing the service, building the technology and delivering the product, IT teams must manage an extensive array of tasks and ensure that each area of the service delivery workflow is performed successfully.
+For organizations and businesses to provide technology services to their clients, many elements need to function together effectively.
+From identifying and designing the service that will be delivered, building the technology and delivering the outcome, IT teams must manage an extensive array of tasks and ensure each area of the service delivery workflow is performed successfully.
 Information technology service management can help.

 What is ITSM?